Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance

 \textbf{\textit{Results}} --- We first present updated constraints on symmetric DM decay, $X\rightarrow \nu\bar{\nu}$, in the top panel of Fig.~\ref{fig:lifetime_limits}.
-Thanks to the Glashow-enhanced cross section, our constraint onthe dark matter lifetime surpasses the IceCube extremely-high-energy astrophysical neutrino flux limit~\cite{IceCube:2018fhm} in the $10-50$~PeV mass window, and is up to a factor of 3 stronger.
+Thanks to the Glashow-enhanced cross section, our constraint on the dark matter lifetime surpasses the IceCube extremely-high-energy astrophysical neutrino flux limit~\cite{IceCube:2018fhm} in the $10-50$~PeV mass window, and is up to a factor of 3 stronger.

+{The constraints obtained with GR typically peak at $m_\chi\sim 2E_{\rm GR}$ where the cross section is largest, this is different from the smoother limits from IceCube extremely-high-energy (EHE) neutrino flux mainly determined by the shape of the EHE measurement~\cite{Arguelles:2022nbl,IceCube:2018fhm}.}

 The constraints on ADM lifetime obtained with the IceCube GR dataset are shown in the bottom two panels of Fig.~\ref{fig:lifetime_limits} for the representative decay modes listed in Table~\ref{tab:decay}.
 For B1 (therefore also B2) and B3, when the DM mass is around the GR energy, the constraint for the antineutrino decay $L_X<0$ is about two orders of magnitude stronger than $L_X>0$.
 The difference shrinks as the ADM mass increases and eventually the two branches intersect at $m_X\sim 100~\rm{PeV}$.
 For $m_X\gtrsim~\rm{EeV}$ the difference between $L_X<0$ and $L_X>0$ decay diminishes, and constraints on ADM become indistinguishable from those on symmetric particles, consistent with the $\bar{\nu}_e$ spectrum in Fig.~\ref{fig:flux_all}.
-On the other hand, the constraints on $L_X<0$ and $L_X>0$ decay branches in B4 are always very similar regardless of $m_\chi$, as the decay spectra are less distinguishable.
-Scenarios with even more symmetric final states should in turn make any CP asymmetry more difficult to identify.
+On the other hand, the constraints on $L_X<0$ and $L_X>0$ decay branches in B4 are always very similar regardless of $m_X$, as the decay spectra are less distinguishable.
+Scenarios with even more symmetric final states should in turn make any $CP$ asymmetry more difficult to identify. {In all these scenarios, the data has a preference on DM decay for $m_X\gtrsim 10$~PeV, although the preference is very mild with $\sim$1.2$\sigma$ significance.
+Including the IceCube HESE and EHE measurements may improve the limits at low and high masses away from the GR energy, though they are not sensitive to the sign of $L_X$, as detailed in the Supplementary Material.}